ApeWorX/ape/docs/quickstart.rst

 ************

 In the latest release, Ape requires Linux to run.
-If you are running Windows, you can install Windows Subsystem Linux (WSL) `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>` Make sure it is Ubuntu 20.04 or has Python 3.7.X or later.
+If you are running Windows, you can install Windows Subsystem Linux (WSL) `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_ When choosing the Linux Distrobution in the Microsoft App Store.
+Make sure it is Ubuntu 20.04 or a Distrobution with Python 3.7.X or later.

 Please make sure you are using Python 3.7.X or later.
 .. code-block:: bash